scottgonzalez/grunt-wordpress/README.md

 #### wordpress-sync-resources( path, callback )

-Synchronizes all resources in `path` to the WordPRess site.
+Synchronizes all resources in `path` to the WordPress site.

 * `path`: The directory containing resources to synchronize.
 * `callback` (`function( error )`): Callback to invoke after synchronizing all resources.